 Smaller companies are likely to be very vulnerable to competition, whether in the form of another small, local business opening across the street or a national chain.

-Restrictions on Selling Your Securities Acquired in Crowdfunding
+Restrictions on Cancelling and Selling Your Securities Acquired in Crowdfunding

 Further, beyond the initial 12-month period of restriction, there may be no market for the securities.